saeedkarimi94/prss/README.md

 GET /api/yjc
 Fetches the yjc RSS feed and returns it as JSON.

+GET /api/zoomg
+Fetches the zoomg RSS feed and returns it as JSON.

 ## Error Handling
 The API provides structured error responses for various scenarios: